-Climate Financing : A Just and Profitable Investment
+Aquatic Foods for Climate Solutions: A Just and Profitable Investment

-At COP29, countries will convene in Baku, Azerbaijan, November 11–22, 2024, to set the framework for their next Nationally Determined Contributions (NDCs), due 2025, aimed at keeping global temperatures below 1.5°C. For many developing nations, where aquatic foods and fisheries as a sector, are essential to both nutrition and livelihoods of coastal communities, integrating these systems into climate strategies offers a path to both climate adaptation and sustainable economic growth in regions hardest hit by climate change.
+For COP29, countries will convene in Baku, Azerbaijan, November 11–22, 2024, to negotiate and collectively step up their commitment, so that their next Nationally Determined Contributions (NDCs) due 2025 can help us limit the global temperature increase to below 1.5°C. For many developing nations, where aquatic foods are essential to both the nutrition and livelihoods of coastal communities, integrating fisheries and aquaculture into climate strategies offers a path to both climate adaptation and sustainable economic growth in the regions hardest hit by climate change.

 People who rely on aquatic food systems for nutrition and livelihoods are among the most vulnerable in the world.
-And the hardest hit by climate change.
+They will be hit hardest by climate change, yet have contributed least to the problem.
 Ensuring these communities receive adequate support is essential to building resilience and securing a sustainable future for all – equitably and inclusively.

-Despite their potential, aquatic food systems receive only a fraction of the climate finance they need.
+Despite their potential for climate action, aquatic food systems receive only a fraction of the climate finance they need.

-As climate risks escalate, these systems require at least $4 billion annually by 2030 to build resilience and support long-term sustainability.
+As climate risks escalate, aquatic food systems require at least $4 billion annually by 2030 to build resilience and support long-term sustainability.

 At COP29, WorldFish is calling for urgent action to:

-Scale up locally-led, climate-smart adaptation initiatives by empowering communities with proven tools, digital innovations, and nature-based solutions.
-These initiatives—such as Climate Information Services (CIS)aquaculture diversification and early warning system—enable small-scale fishers and farmers to protect their stocks, strengthen ecosystem resilience, and build long-term climate adaptation.
-Co-developed by WorldFish and tested across 27 countries, these approaches are transformative for food systems and economies worldwide, see WorldFish’s Digital Innovations Catalog.
+Scale up locally led, climate-smart adaptation initiatives by empowering communities with proven tools, digital innovations, and nature-based solutions.
+These initiatives—such as Climate Information Services (CIS), aquaculture diversification and early warning systems—enable small-scale fishers and fish farmers to prepare for shocks, strengthen ecosystem resilience, and invest in long-term climate-adaptative practices.
+Co-developed by WorldFish and tested across 27 countries, these approaches are transformative for food systems and economies worldwide. (see WorldFish’s Digital Innovations Catalog).

-Invest in and partner to foster South-South collaboration, vital to accelerate country-led climate action for transforming food systems.
-Mutual learning and transfer of knowledge and appropriate technologies can fuel rapid adaptation and scaling out of locally tested technologies and practices, see a new 7-year initiative of WorldFish.
+Invest in and partner for South-South collaboration, vital to accelerate country-led climate action for transforming food systems.
+Mutual learning and transfer of knowledge and appropriate technologies can fuel rapid adaptation and scaling out of locally tested technologies and practices (see a new 7-year initiative of WorldFish).

-At COP29, we’ll be in dialog with governments, donors, partners, and civil society organizations, sharing our insights and support to move this critical conversation forward.
-Through our participation in multiple events, we will be highlighting the essential role of aquatic food systems in addressing climate challenges and bringing together partners to drive meaningful action toward building sustainable, resilient, and nutri-sensitive food systems that support both people and the planet for shared prosperity.
+At COP29, we’ll be in dialogue with governments, donors, partners, and civil society organizations, sharing our insights and support to advance climate action for aquatic foods.
+Through our participation in multiple events, we will be highlighting the essential role of aquatic food systems in addressing climate challenges and bring together partners to drive meaningful action toward sustainable, resilient, and nutri-sensitive food systems that support both people and the planet for shared prosperity.

 Essam Yassin Mohammed